Application of software model management

 Viewing simulation results

-Simulation results can be retrieved using the function get_results()
+The simulation results can be obtained using the function get_results():

 engee.get_results(model_name::String)